Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Numerical convergence

 \subsection{Convergence variables}

 Two more settings at our disposal in the execution of \fortepiano\ may impact on the numerical convergence of the final SM benchmark $\Neff^{\rm SM}$: (i)~our choice of momentum binning, both in terms of the binning method and the number of bins used, and (ii)~the initialisation time~$x_{\rm in}$.
-The latter generally needs only to correspond to a temperature substantially above the nominal neutrino decoupling $T_d \sim {\cal O} (1)$~MeV.
-The former, on the other hand, turns out to be critical to our calculation, especially in the computation of the full neutrino--neutrino collision integral.
-We elaborate on our choices of momentum discretisation schemes and initialisation times below.
+We elaborate on our choices in these regards below.